jimcadden/jmcadden.github.io/cs451/readings.md

 # Paper Assessment
 ### I. Problem
-+ Provide a general problem statement for this work.
++ Give a general problem statement for this work.
-+ Using a _single word_, describes the general space that the problem (& solutions) belongs (e.g., _performance, security, programmability, correctness_, etc.).
++ Select a _single word_ that describes the general area this problem (and it's solutions) belongs in.
+(e.g., _performance, security, programmability, correctness_, etc.).

 ### II.
 Approach
-+ Provide a concise **thesis statement** that describes papers approach towards the problem.
++ Provide a concise **thesis statement** that captures the authors' approch a solution
-+ Describe at least one experimental hypothesis that supports this thesis, and how it was validated in the experiments described in the paper (when applicable).
++ Describe at least one experimental hypothesis that supports this thesis, and how it was validated through the experiments described in the paper (when applicable).

 ### III.
 Relationship
-+ Observe a way this paper relates to one-or-many of the papers we've already covered this semester.
++ Observe one way this paper relates to one-or-many of the papers we've already covered this semester.

 ### IV.
 Impression
-+ What are your major take-away(s) from reading this paper.
++ What is your major take-away(s) from reading this paper?
-+ Was there something that you found particularly surprising, facinating, unbelievable or confusing? (provide as many as you'd like)
++ Was there one thing in particular you found surprising, interesting, far-fetched or confusing? (give as many as you'd like)
-+ Finally, rate the paper on a scale [1-10] (10 being best) and briefly explain your reasoning.
++ Finally, rate the paper on a scale [1-10] (10 being best) with a briefly explain of why.

 # Example Submission